antmicro/topwrap/docs/source/inference.md

 signals, and what the resulting interfaces should be named.

-Mapping files are stored within the `mappings` subdirectory within repositories, and are applied automatically discovered and applied during `topwrap build`.
+Mapping files are stored within the `mappings` subdirectory within repositories, and are applied automatically discovered and applied during generation commands such as `topwrap build` and `topwrap ipxact_gen`.

 ### Mapping files